Music Library

 For Individual Songs

-• Delete from cloud service: Removes the file from both the music library and cloud storage.
-Please note that this action is irreversible.
+• Delete from Cloud Service — removes the file from both the music library and cloud storage.
+This action is irreversible.

 For Song Collections